hollow-cube/mapmaker/modules/terraform/src/main/java/net/hollowcube/terraform/compat/worldedit/commands.md

 - 🚧 /we help
 - 🚧 /we version
-- 🚧 /we trace - WHAT DOES THIS DO??
+- ❌ /we trace - Perf/limits are not configurable via commands
 - ❌ /we reload - No config to reload
 - ❌ /we cui - CUI will be autodetected (with a setting somewhere to toggle)
 - ❌ /we tz - No snapshot system